Stay in Locally-Owned, Eco-Friendly Lodgings

 How to identify an eco-friendly place to stay

-Whether the accommodation you are interested in is a hotel, short-term rental, vacation rental, resort, or some other type of lodging, when researching it online or by calling ahead, try to get answers to questions like these:
+Whether the accommodation you are interested in is a hotel, short-term rental, vacation rental, resort, or some other type of lodging, when researching it online or calling ahead, try to get answers to questions like these:

 • How much energy does the accommodation consume?